 Bitcoin exists because of a financial market meltdown

 Bitcoin was born when $1.2 trillion US was wiped out on September 29, 2008.
 It was a global financial crisis where major investment banks went under, others needed government bailouts, mass layoffs plagued industries, and home foreclosures swept across America.
-Just last week, Forbes reported that almost $1 trillion US hemorrhaged from the crypto market over the last 6 months.
+In November of 2022, CNBC reported that over $2 trillion US has hemorrhaged from the crypto market since Bitcoin’s all-time high in 2021.
 The stock market roared back, and likely, crypto will too.
 After all, like the stock market, crypto has crashed and risen from the ashes several times.

 All the times that crypto crashed and came back

-At the time of writing, the price of a single Bitcoin fell from its 2021 high of just over $84,000 CAD to its current value of just over $38,000.
-How can anyone possibly say Bitcoin is a hedge against inflation when it lost 55% of its value in the last 6 months?
+At the time of writing, the price of a single Bitcoin fell from its 2021 high of just over $84,000 CAD to its current value of just over $22,700.
+How can anyone possibly say Bitcoin is a hedge against inflation when it lost over 70% of its value in the last year?
 I mean, inflation is intense right now but our loonie hasn’t even lost half its value from last year.
 What gives?

 Shortly after Bitcoin was created, it began trading at just a fraction of a penny.
 As Cointelegraph pointed out, the price of Bitcoin has had a compound annual growth rate (CAGR) of 196.7% in the last 10 years.
 That means Bitcoin has had a 5,200,000% return since launch.
 That takes into account all of its market crashes.
 Compare that to the S&P Index 10-year average annual return of 13.6%, and that’s with all of the tech unicorns we all remember.
 So, let’s do a little time travelling.
 This isn’t the first crypto crash, and certainly not the worst.